Polymer Shielding of Vectors and Vaccines

 PEG has also been applied to improve the pharmacology of adenoviral (Ad) vectors.
 Previous work has demonstrated that PEG could protect Ad vectors from pre-existing neutralizing antibodies to allow multiple administration into immune recipients.
 PEGylation also reduces the production of new antibody and cellular immune responses against Ad.

-The lab has demonstrated PEG's ability to reduce the problematic innate immune responses provoked by Ad vectors in vivo in reducing the nonspecific interactions of the virus with blood cells and endothelium.
+The Virology, Vector and Vaccine Engineering Lab has demonstrated PEG's ability to reduce the problematic innate immune responses provoked by Ad vectors in vivo in reducing the nonspecific interactions of the virus with blood cells and endothelium.
 Work is underway to test PEG and other polymers for their shielding and protective functions for liver gene therapy, cancer therapy and during vaccination.